 Explore Mezcals Made Outside Oaxaca

-Although most mezcals we see on the market hail from the state of Oaxaca, mezcal can and is made elsewhere in México.
-In fact, seven other states produce mezcal using various agave varieties.
+Although most mezcals we see on the market hail from the state of Oaxaca, mezcal can be made elsewhere in México.
+In fact, eight other Mexican states produce mezcal using various agave varieties.
 These picks are perfect for mezcal fans wanting to explore the category further.

 -